 Writing code is fun.
 Period.
-If someone tells you otherwise, they’re probably lying, frustrated, or gatekeeping (combinations are a possibility.).
+If someone tells you otherwise, they’re probably lying, frustrated, or gatekeeping (permutations are a possibility.).
 However, as any skill you can develop in life, you have to be conscious about the environment and the requirements of that particular environment.

 This is a fragment from one of my favorite pieces from Rachmaninoff: Piano Concerto No. 3, with just the right amount of complexity.

 In music, adding complexity is up to the composer, and it may improve (or not) the overall piece into achieving the feel and exact essence of what the musician wanted to include in their masterpiece.
 It may be applauded, it may not.
-If you ask experienced musicians about this, most of them will use an intermediary concept between complexity and greatness: “elegance”, to refer to the ability of adding and removing the exact amount of complexity.
-The same goes with programming.
+The key is learning how to read complexity itself, and not be overwhelmed by it.
+This concept can be applied to programming as well.

 As always, thanks for reading.
 For comments and feedback, you can find me on Twitter as: @humbertowoody.